kmayer10/synechron-azure/README.md

   }
 ]
 ```
- Check if 445 port if Open, which is needed from communication between SA & Server
+ ### Check if 445 port is Open, which is needed from communication between SA & Server
  ```
 # resourceGroupName="jan-batch"
 # storageAccountName="kul"